-Ms. Toledo is an associate attorney in the firm's Northern California office.
+Ms. Toledo is a partner in the firm's Northern California office.
 Her practice areas include education, public agencies, business and non-profit organizations.
 She represents both public and private sector clients providing advice and counsel in the areas of facilities, finance, bonds, general business, non-profit organizations, and tax matters.

 Ms. Toledo's practice examples include:

 - Recently negotiating a solar power purchase agreement, including the installation of solar power generating equipment at five school district sites.

 - Serving as bond counsel to school districts and county offices of education for public finance transactions and assisting school districts with local general obligation bond elections.
 Most recently, Ms. Toledo served as bond counsel for a school district's tax-exempt general obligation bonds and taxable Qualified School Construction Bonds financing.

 - Negotiating multimillion-dollar construction contracts on behalf of several school districts, including projects delivered pursuant to Education Code Section 17406.

 - Conducting research for and advising for-profit and non-profit corporate clients on a variety of corporate matters, including whether a non-profit corporation may send notice of membership meetings by electronic means, whether a travel policy for a non-profit corporation conflicts with the Fair Political Practices Act, and whether a non-profit corporation will incur any sponsorship liability in relation to one of its trustee's fundraiser.
 Ms. Toledo has also advised a Japanese corporation doing business in the United States on its potential tort liability for a product to be manufactured abroad and sold in U.S. warehouse-type retail outlets.

 A 2005 law school graduate, Ms. Toledo advises clients in numerous legal matters, including:

 - Negotiating construction contracts and providing general facility/construction advice